LizRelDev/LizRelDev/README.md

 Hello There!
 I'm Liz, a people from Jepara, Indonesia.

-Im a GitHub user that curently learning about Android Development.
+Im a GitHub user that currently learning about Android Development.

 users who can just copy someone else's code and paste it into my fork repository...